Jeffrey A. Oregero

 Photo

-Currently, I'm a Visiting Assistant Professor at the University of Kansas in Lawrence, KS.
+Currently, I'm an Adams Visiting Assistant Professor at the University of Kansas in Lawrence, KS.
 Prior to that I held postdoctoral positions at the University of Central Florida in Orlando, FL, and at the Mathematical Sciences Research Institute in Berkeley, CA (now the Simons Laufer Mathematical Sciences Institute).
-In 2021 I received my PhD in mathematics from the State University of New York at Buffalo under the supervision of Professor Gino Biondini.
-My research is concerned with the analysis of partial differential equations (PDEs) arising in mathematical physics with a particular interest in nonlinear dispersive equations, integrable systems, spectral and inverse spectral theory, singular asymptotics, and soliton gases.
-Recently, I've been studying problems related to the modulational instability (or Benjamin-Feir instability) of periodic wave trains using rigorous functional-analytic techniques as well as problems related to the long-time asymptotic analysis of integrable nonlinear PDEs via the nonlinear steepest descent method for oscillatory Riemann-Hilbert problems.
+In 2021 I received my PhD in Mathematics from the State University of New York at Buffalo under the supervision of Professor Gino Biondini.
+My research is broadly concerned with the analysis of partial differential equations (PDEs) arising in mathematical physics with a particular interest in nonlinear dispersive equations, integrable systems, spectral and inverse spectral theory, and singular asymptotics.
+Recently, I've been studying problems related to (i) modulational instability (or Benjamin-Feir instability) of periodic wave trains, (ii) long-time asymptotic analysis of integrable equations and their non-integrable perturbations, and (iii) the description of random nonlinear waves in physical systems modeled by soliton gases.

 Upcoming events: